Aloha Tower

 The Aloha Tower is a retired lighthouse that is considered one of the landmarks of the state of Hawaii in the United States.
-Opened on September 11, 1926, at a cost of $160,000 ($2,805,206 in 2024), the Aloha Tower is located at Pier 9 of Honolulu Harbor.
-It has been, and continues to be, a guiding beacon welcoming vessels to the City and County of Honolulu.
+Opened on September 11, 1926, at a cost of $160,000 ($2,805,206 in 2024), the tower is at Pier 9 of Honolulu Harbor.
+It is a guiding beacon welcoming vessels to the City and County of Honolulu.
 Just as the Statue of Liberty greeted hundreds of thousands of immigrants each year to New York City, the Aloha Tower greeted hundreds of thousands of immigrants to Honolulu.
-At 10 stories and 184 feet (56 m) of height topped with 40 feet (12 m) of flag mast, for four decades the Aloha Tower was the tallest structure in Hawaii.
+At 10 stories and 184 feet (56 m) of height topped with 40 feet (12 m) of flag mast, Aloha Tower was Hawaii's tallest structure for four decades.
 It was built in the Hawaiian Gothic architectural style.

 History

 Attack on Pearl Harbor

-When the attack on Pearl Harbor came on December 7, 1941, Coast Guardsmen from the were ordered to take up defensive positions around Aloha Tower and protect it from being occupied.
-The Aloha Tower was painted in camouflage to disappear at night.
+After the attack on Pearl Harbor on December 7, 1941, Coast Guardsmen from the were ordered to take up defensive positions around Aloha Tower and protect it from occupation.
+The tower was painted in camouflage.

 Redevelopment

 In 1981, the Governor of Hawaii and the Hawaii State Department of Business, Economic Development and Tourism established the Aloha Tower Development Corporation.
-The public corporation was charged with developing the land around the Aloha Tower to benefit the state's commercial trade industry based at Honolulu Harbor while at the same time providing the residents of Hawaii with ample access to the downtown waterfront.
+The public corporation was charged with developing the land around the tower to benefit the state's commercial trade industry based at Honolulu Harbor while giving Hawaii residents ample access to the downtown waterfront.
 The entire Aloha Tower Complex, as defined by the public corporation, was identified as Piers 5 and 6, Piers 8 through 23, and portions of Nimitz Highway and Iwilei.

 Museum marketplace

-In 1982, the Hawaii Maritime Center was opened near the Aloha Tower in an old royal pier to present the history of Honolulu Harbor and the relative industries it served.
+In 1982, the Hawaii Maritime Center opened near the Aloha Tower in an old royal pier to present the history of Honolulu Harbor and the industries it served.
 In 2002, the Hawaii Maritime Center became an incorporated institution of the Bishop Museum.
-The center was closed to the public on May 1, 2009 and was later converted into a Hawaii Pacific University dormitory in 2015.
+The center closed to the public on May 1, 2009, and was converted into a Hawaii Pacific University dormitory in 2015.

 Docked at the royal pier was the Falls of Clyde, a historic shipping vessel.
 The Falls of Clyde was scuttled in 2025.

 Recent developments

-Aloha Towers adjacent Nimitz Highway has been thrown around with various proposals of projects to make it more efficient.
-In addition to this, proposals are being thrown around regarding redevelopment surrounding Aloha Tower.